saranshgupta27/ecommerce-with-cart/README.md

 # Ecommerce Store
 This is a simple ecommerce store built with Next.js, Chakra UI, and TypeScript.
 It demonstrates basic functionality such as adding items to a cart, applying discount codes, and checking out.

+# NOTE
+Admin Controls for now has been placed on home for easier debugging and testing in a floating dialog box.
+This is only temporary and should be moved on a separate page/route.

 ## Features

 - Product listing